Automattic/_s/README.md

 It has the goal of integrating Twitter's **bootstrap** (https://github.com/twitter/bootstrap) into Automattic's **\_s** (https://github.com/Automattic/_s) with the smallest possible changeset.

 > \_strap works with Bootstrap :three:<br />
-> the [Bootstrap :two:](https://github.com/ptbello/_strap/tree/Bootstrap_2.3.2) version is still available and has its own branch: (https://github.com/ptbello/_strap/tree/Bootstrap_2.3.2)
+> the Bootstrap :two: version is [still available at its own branch](https://github.com/ptbello/_strap/tree/Bootstrap_2.3.2)

 Like its big brother \_s, \_strap is not intended as Parent theme, rather as starting point to build a custom theme from scratch.
 This means you will have to [replace](https://github.com/Automattic/_s#getting-started) all internal references to \_s with your new theme's name.
 No worries, you don't have to do it by hand: \_strap includes an automatic process \- just follow the instructions below.